 After no group stepped forward to take responsibility for the lighthouse, it was placed on the auction block on March 14, 2011, by the General Services Administration (GSA).
 An opening bid of $15,000 was placed on June 16, after an inspection trip to the lighthouse was offered on June 9.
 The auction saw ten bids being submitted by five different individuals and concluded on June 24 with a winning bid of $90,000 by “jvscalia,” who had seemingly won the auction for Old Orchard Shoal Lighthouse in 2008 only to have the GSA declare that the bid of $40,000 did not exceed the fair market value for the property.

 John Scalia, the auction winner, says he has always had a sweet spot for Romer Shoal Lighthouse as it was the first part of their new homeland his immigrant grandparents saw when approaching Ellis Island.
-Scalia plans to spend around $80,000 fixing up with property with an eye towards making it accessible for tours from the National Lighthouse Museum on Staten Island.
-Scalia owns owns several businesses on Staten Island, including a florist, a funeral home and a limousine service, and views renovating Romer Shoal Lighthouse as a gift to his community.
+Scalia plans to spend around $80,000 fixing up the property with an eye towards making it accessible for tours from the National Lighthouse Museum on Staten Island.
+Scalia owns several businesses on Staten Island, including a florist, a funeral home, and a limousine service, and views renovating Romer Shoal Lighthouse as a gift to his community.